sergionr2/RacingRobot/README.md

 Installed softwares:
- - all the dependencies for that project (OpenCV 3.2.0, Theano, ...)
+ - all the dependencies for that project (OpenCV 3.2.0, PyTorch, ...)
  - the current project (in the folder RacingRobot/)
  - ROS Kinetic
 Camera and ssh are enabled.